virtual-vehicle/pointcloudset/README.rst

 ################################################

 #. `ROS <http://wiki.ros.org/rosbag/Code%20API>`_ - ROS bagfiles can contain many pointclouds from different sensors.
-   The downside of the format is that it is only suitable for seriel access
+   The downside of the format is that it is only suitable for serial access.

 #. `pyntcloud <https://github.com/daavoo/pyntcloud>`_ - Only for single pointclouds.
 This package is used as the basis for the
    PointCloud object.